papis/papis/doc/source/index.rst

 scripts that extend its features even further.

-Papis has grown over the years and there are now a number of projects that extend Papis' features or integrate it with other software.
+Papis has grown over the years and there are now a number of projects that extend Papis' features or integrate it with other software:

 .. list-table::
    :widths: 33 67